pippim/pippim.github.io/about.md

 Pippim was created to make it easier to list the free software created on the websites [AskUbuntu](www.askubuntu.com) and [Github](www.github.com).
 Pippim Posts which are 92% Answers and 8% Questions, have over **52 million views** as of November 22, 2021.
-With over 2,000 answers, managing them on a managing them on a Pippim website just makes sense.
+With over 2,000 answers, managing them on a Pippim website just makes sense.

 Of course we all need money and maybe someday Pippim will earn revenue, open an office in Silicon Valley and hire some employees.
 But in the